analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * The stiffness of the molecule determines $$\omega$$.
 The stiffer the molecule, the larger the frequency.
 * Molecules are pretty stiff.
 The temperature at which a mono-molecule starts behaving like a diatomic molecule is pretty high.
 * If you heat it even more, the atoms themselves begin to vibrate.
 They eventually become ionized.
 Then it does not become an atom at all - but as an electron and a proton (in the case of hydrogen)
+* This is an example of quantum mechanics solving a problem that physicists had been deeply confused about.

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)